• Home

 A. The proposed location is in a sensitive watershed.
 This watershed is one source of drinking water for an area of 144,000 residents in the Lake Elsinore/Canyon Lake area.
 It also provides recreational water for both lakes that are enjoyed by residents and visitors for boating, swimming, waterskiing, fishing and other activities.
 As mentioned, we support natural burial in principle, just not in this environmentally sensitive location.
 As an example, Lake Elsinore sits at the end of the 780-mile square mile San Jacinto Watershed.
 This cemetery is proposed to be sited in the hills from which runoff and ground water flow into the San Jacinto River, which flows into Canyon Lake, and from there into Lake Elsinore.
 Additionally, residents near this proposed cemetery have to rely on well water for their homes.

-A. No, drinking water, except for the well water just mentioned, is treated for human consumption by the Elsinore Valley Municipal Water District.
-Having said that, however, water quality experts tell us that if migrating fluids from decomposing bodies enter the water supply, even after treatment to remove harmful agents the drinkable water can have residual foul taste and odors.
-In other words, it could taste bad and smell bad but be safe to drink.
+A. Yes, drinking water, except for the well water just mentioned, is treated for human consumption by the Elsinore Valley Municipal Water District.
+The treatment plant is designed for known existing contaminants.
+Water quality experts tell us that if migrating fluids from decomposing bodies enter the water supply, The treatment plant may not be able to treat everything if they don't know what is they need to treat.
+If additional treatment is required, modifications to the drinking water treatment may be needed which could cost the taxpayers millions of dollars in additional upgrades.

 A. Two most likely ways: